Shopify eases concerns over fulfillment network changes, shares rebound

 Shopify's 2022 decline takes it off top spot Shopify's 2022 decline pushes it off top spothttps://tmsnrt.rs/3KET5aV

-(Reporting by Nivedita Balu in Bengaluru; Additional reporting by Chavi Mehta, Editing by Krishna Chandra Eluri and Sriraj Kalluvila)
+(Reporting by Nivedita Balu in Bengaluru, additional reporting by Chavi Mehta; Editing by Krishna Chandra Eluri, Sriraj Kalluvila and Bernard Orr)

 ((Nivedita.Balu@thomsonreuters.com; Twitter: @niveditabalu;))